asodemolay/Klir-Tech-Challenge/README.md

 #### Running from Visual Studio
 Open the `Klir.TechChallenge.sln` in Visual Studio and click run ▶ the project `Klir.TechChallenge.Web.Api`
->I've created a launch profile called `Background` to run the project in background (with no UI).
+>I've created a launch profile called `Background` to run the project in background (with no UI) from Visual Studio.
 If you prefer, run the profile `KlirTechChallenge.Web.Api` to access the Swagger UI.

 #### Running from Command Line / Terminal
 Navigate to `aspnet-core/Klir.TechChallenge.Web.Api` and execute the command: